notu97/notu97.github.io/_posts/2018-08-01-ugthesisproject.markdown

 code: https://github.com/srivatsa96/DeepDrive
 website:
 ---
-We desineged a cloud based end-to-end self-driving car prototype.
+We designed a cloud based end-to-end self-driving car prototype.
 This was presented at the Intel AI DevCon 2018 , San Francisco.